Rahmanism/Rahmanism/README.md

 I'm a developer with some years of experience.
 - 🔭 I’m currently working on some projects for an educational organization.
 I work with ASP.NET Webforms/C# there.
-- 🌱 I'm learning Vue and working on the frontend of a new project using it.
+- ⚛️ I'm working on the frontend of a new project using ReactJS.
 - 💻 I did some work with Delphi making Windows desktop applications in the past.
+- 🌱 I've worked on a Vue project recently.

 <!--
 **Rahmanism/Rahmanism** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.